Logandv3/rancid-tomatillos/README.md

 ## Project Overview

-- Rancid Tomatillos is an app that allows users to view all movies as well as their individual details.
+- Rancid Tomatillos is an app that allows users to view all movies as well as their individual details

 ## Learning Goals

+Team Goals:
 - Gain competency with React fundamentals
 - Learn how to test React components & asynchronous JS
 - Practice refactoring
 - Create a multi-page UX using Router
+---
+Bei:
+-
+---
+Logan:
+- Navigate between page views without show and hide fcns
+- Use Express to allow the user to find movies and save them
+- Gain a better understanding of Cypress testing and fetch errors

+## Evolution of Rancid Tomatillos

+We started off with a design and component architecture that we really liked.
+Following our diagram and wireframe we were able to build our components

 ## How to Use